Robinlovelace/Creating-maps-in-R/intro-spatial.md

 the percentage of the population engaging in sporting activities and was taken from the [active people survey](http://data.london.gov.uk/datastore/package/active-people-survey-kpi-data-borough).
 The boundary data is from the [Ordnance Survey](http://www.ordnancesurvey.co.uk/oswebsite/opendata/).

+For information about how to load different types of spatial data, the help documentation for `readOGR` is a good place to start.
+This can be accessed from within R by typing `?readOGR`.
+For another worked example, in which a GPS trace is loaded, please see Cheshire and Lovelace (2014).

+## Basic plotting

 Now that we have a spatial object loaded into R's workspace, we can try analysing it with some basic commands: